ITIL Change Management

 2. Emergency Changes

-Emergency changes refer to changes that occur unexpectedly and must be implemented immediately to prevent or at least minimize the impact of an emergency situation.
+Emergency changes refer to changes that occur unexpectedly and must be implemented immediately in order to prevent or at least minimize the effects of an emergency situation.
 This includes, for example, actions during a large-scale DDoS attack.

 3. Normal Changes

-Normal changes are changes that are not included in the standard or emergency changes and thus form their own category.
+Normal changes are changes that are neither standard nor emergency changes and therefore form their own category.
 Depending on the type of related risk, these changes may be considered …

 • marginally